sufeidechabei/sufeidechabei.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-My name is Hao Zhang.
-I'm an incoming CS PHD student at UW-Madison.
-Before I was an undergraduate research asisstant working with [Prof.Adrian Perrig](https://netsec.ethz.ch/people/aperrig/) at ETH Zurich.
-I have also worked with [Prof.Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at University of Washington and spent sometime doing research at National University of Singapore and Amazon AI.
-My research focuses on:
+I’m Hao Zhang.
+I am currently pursuing my PhD in Computer Science as a second-year student at the University of Wisconsin-Madison.
+Previously, I collaborated with [Prof. Adrian Perrig](https://netsec.ethz.ch/people/aperrig/) at ETH Zurich as a research staff.
+My academic journey also includes valuable research experiences with [Prof. Shyam Gollakota](https://homes.cs.washington.edu/~gshyam/) at the Paul G. Allen School of Computer Science & Engineering, University of Washington.
+Additionally, I have contributed to research projects at the National University of Singapore and Amazon AI.
+My research interests include:

-1. Building real-time and theoretically-sound sensing and human-device interaction systems on wearable devices.<br>
+1. LLM for tiny devices.<br>

 2. Wireless sensing.

-Here is my [resume](https://www.dropbox.com/home?preview=CV.pdf) and [research statement](https://www.dropbox.com/home?preview=Statement_of_Purpose_Extend+(1).pdf).
+Here is my [resume](https://github.com/sufeidechabei/sufeidechabei.github.io/blob/master/files/CV.pdf) and [research statement](https://github.com/sufeidechabei/sufeidechabei.github.io/blob/master/files/Statement.pdf).

 Publications
 ======